Modern Slavery Statement

 Entry into the UK

-Our airport security officers undergo mandatory security training at the start of theiremployment at LLAOL.
+Our airport security officers undergo mandatory security training at the start of their employment at LLAOL.
 During this training, our airport security officers are given the opportunity to ask questions and discuss the content of our Code of Conduct policy.
+This mandatory training for new security officers also now includes modern slavery training, and this training has been rolled out to existing security officers also.

-In September 2023, we also launched an online training module on LLAOL’s Code of Conduct policy which is available to all our corporate employees.
+Our online training module on LLAOL’s Code of Conduct policy which is available to all our corporate employees is ongoing.

-1. We will continue to raise awareness of modern slavery through our online modern slavery training available to all corporate staff and new starters.
+2. We will continue to raise awareness of modern slavery through our online modern slavery training available to all corporate and security staff and new starters.

 This statement outlines the steps we have taken and will take to ensure that slavery and human trafficking is not taking place in any part of our business and supply chains.

-Chair Approved by the Board of Directors of London Luton Airport Holdings III Limited on 15 February 2024
+Approved by the Board of Directors of London Luton Airport Holdings III Limited